TekayaNidham/timeline-vlm/README.md

 ## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-For questions or issues, please open an issue on GitHub or contact [nidham.tekaya@fhstp.ac.at].
+For questions or issues, please open an issue on GitHub or contact <a href="mailto:nidham.tekaya@fhstp.ac.at">nidham.tekaya@fhstp.ac.at</a>.